dell-research-harvard/linktransformer/README.md

 ## Acknowledgments

-- - The sentence-transformers library and HugginFace for providing pre-trained NLP models
+- - The sentence-transformers library and Hugging Face for providing pre-trained NLP models
 - - The faiss library for efficient similarity search
 - - The sklearn and networkx libraries for clustering and graph operations
 - - OpenAI for providing language model embeddings